 What is an eCommerce Database?

-An eCommerce database is a structured digital system that stores and manages all the essential information for an online store.
-It keeps track of products, customers, orders, payments, and inventory, ensuring everything runs smoothly.
+An eCommerce database is a structured digital system that stores and manages all essential information for an online store.
+It tracks products, customers, orders, payments, and inventory, ensuring everything runs smoothly.

-Without a well-organized database, an online store would struggle to keep up with orders, manage inventory, and provide a seamless eCommerce experience.
-That’s why a reliable database is considered to be the backbone of any successful online business.
+Without a well-organized database, an online store would struggle to manage orders, control inventory, and provide a seamless eCommerce experience.
+That’s why a reliable database is considered the backbone of any successful online business.

 eCommerce Database Components

-An eCommerce database is made up of several key components that help keep an online store organized, efficient, and secure.
+An eCommerce database consists of several key components that keep an online store organized, efficient, and secure.
 Each component plays a crucial role in managing products, orders, and customers while ensuring smooth operations.

 1. Product Catalog Management

-eCommerce Catalog management is all about storing all essential product details, including:
+Product catalog management involves storing all essential product details, including:

 - Names, descriptions, and categories